penelopeysm/Lox.jl/README.md

 It would be a *much* more pleasant experience to use a language that has fast incremental compilation.
 Of the languages I've used before, I would probably consider OCaml or Rust.

-Correctness, which is a really important consideration for a compiler, is also much harder to achieve in julia because of its dynamic type system.
+Correctness, which is a really important consideration for a compiler, is also much harder to achieve in Julia because of its dynamic type system.

 I will say that Julia's multiple dispatch system does make for some nice code (as opposed to the book which uses the visitor pattern in Java).